Brian Treanor

 Brian Treanor is the current Casassa Chair in Social Values, Professor of Philosophy in the Bellarmine College of Liberal Arts and the academic director of the Academy of Catholic Thought & Imagination at Loyola Marymount University.
-He received his Ph.D. from Boston College where he studied with Richard Kearney & Jacques Taminiaux.
+He received his Ph.D. from Boston College where he studied with Richard Kearney and Jacques Taminiaux.

 Early life

 Brian Treanor was born in California.
 He completed his undergraduate degree in political science at University of California, Los Angeles and attended both California State University, Long Beach and Boston College for his graduate work.

 Research

 Treanor's research is in the area of philosophical hermeneutics, with significant focus on environmental philosophy, philosophy of religion, and ethics.
 He is the author or editor of six books: